vijunag/minichess/README.md

 # minichess

-A 4X4 chess engine that can be used to analyze a given game
+A 4X4 chess engine for analyzing a game
 ================================================================

 Game Rules: